 Many Timatic customers use the solutions as part of their check-in operations such as self-check-in kiosks or on their websites.
 Timatic can easily be added in your operations as it’s already integrated with Amadeus, Sabre and Navitaire as well as all other major Departure Control Systems (DCSs).

-You can learn more about each Timatic solution.
+You can learn more about Timatic solutions.